"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Sketches of proofs of non-existence results

 \subsection{Shift rules with approximation error}

 \begin{proof}[Sketch of proof of Corollary~\ref{cor:overview:Impossible:non-exist-expo-concentr}.]
-For a proof by contradiction, assume that $r,\phi_*$ exist.
+For a proof by contradiction, assume that $C, r,\phi_*$ exist.

-We invoke Alaoglu's theorem: The space of complex measures is the dual of $\mathscr{C}_0$, the space of (complex valued) continuous functions vanishing in $\pm\infty$, and the total-variation norm is the operator norm on the dual (e.g., \cite[Theorem~6.19]{Rudin:real-complex-analysis:1987}).
+We invoke Alaoglu's theorem: ``The dual unit ball is weak$^*$ compact.''
+The space of complex measures is the dual of $\mathscr{C}_0$, the space of (complex valued) continuous functions vanishing in $\pm\infty$, and the total-variation norm is the operator norm on the dual (e.g., \cite[Theorem~6.19]{Rudin:real-complex-analysis:1987}).

 As $\{\phi_j\mid j\in\NN\}$ is norm bounded, by passing to a sub-sequence of $(\phi_j)_j$, there exists a complex measure~$\phi$ such that

 The proof of the corollary is completed by showing that (a)~$\phi$ is exponentially concentrated, and (b)~$\phi$ is feasible for~$\GenericFun$.
 The combination of (a) and~(b) contradicts Theorem~\ref{thm:overview:Impossible:non-exist-expo-concentr}.